Quarterly Market Commentary

 Should you have any questions, please reach out to myself (dnelson@nelsonfinancial.ca) or Lynda Harris, Portfolio Manager (lharris@nelsonfinancial.ca).
 If you wish to book an appointment for a portfolio review, please connect with Riley Chard (rchard@nelsonfinancial.ca) and should you have any administrative questions or needs, please contact Jennifer Johnston (jjohnston@nelsonfinancial.ca).

 Thank you for the opportunity to do this important work for you.
-We all hope that you have a truly wonderful summer!
+All the best!

 Doug & Lynda